cwrayne/terminalupload/README.md

 ## Manual way
 ### Windows
 Download [this file](https://dashiellbenton.com/tu/terminalupload.cmd) and [also this one](https://dashiellbenton.com/tu/terminalupload.ps1).
 Then, put both of those into C:\.
+Then test it out with `terminalupload`!
+(If it doesn't work, make sure C: is on PATH.)

 Finally, test it out with `terminalupload`!
 ### Linux